Top Things to Do in Sri Lanka With a Toddler

 Sri Lanka, that tiny island nation that emerged from civil war in 2009, might seem like an exotic destination for family travel, but more and more parents are discovering it as a worthwhile and easy place to visit with kids.

-What makes it truly special—and easy for families is that it offers a wealth of diverse cultural and natural attractions—world-class beaches, rain forests, tea estates and ancient cities—in a country about the size of West Virginia.
-Knowing that nothing is more than a few hours away makes traveling with little ones seem doable.
+What makes it truly special—and easy for families— is that it offers a wealth of diverse cultural and natural attractions.
+It has world-class beaches, rain forests, tea estates and ancient cities, all in a country about the size of West Virginia.
+Knowing that nothing is more than a few hours away makes traveling with young kids seem doable.

-Here is what we most enjoyed while visiting with a 2-year-old.
+Here is what we most enjoyed doing and seeing when we visited Sri Lanka with a 2-year-old.

 Tour Sri Lanka’s Capitol

 Colombo, the capitol city, is worth spending at least a day in.
 It’s a good place to start or end your trip as it’s about an hour from the airport.
-Our favorite spots included
+We didn’t find a lot of things to do with kids, but these were three of our favorite spots:

 Independence Memorial Hall commemorates Sri Lankan independence from the British in 1948.
 The open stone pavilion is based on Celebration Hall where Sri Lankan royalty held audiences prior to British occupation the early 1900s.
 The large stone lions that stand guard around the hall intrigued our 2-year-old.
 And the surrounding park is also one of the best places in the city to let kids run free.